-You will note that the NEM-651 connector does NOT include the common positive blue wire!
+As mentioned, the NEM-651 connector does NOT include the common positive blue wire!

 This done to save space in N scale where the absence of one wire makes life much easier.
 It is less helpful in OO or HO though.
 If you want lights you either have to wire lights for half wave operation by connecting one side of the LED or bulb to the white or yellow and the other to the chassis....